-Do you experience sore toenail after hiking?
+Do you experience sore toenails after hiking?
 This is for you!

-This problem is more common than you would care to think.
+The problem of toenails hurt after hiking is more common than you would care to think.

-It is not OK to experience sore toenails, heel, ankle or even ball of foot pain after hiking.
+It is not OK to experience sore toenails or hikers toe, heel, ankle or even ball of foot pain after hiking.
 You see, hiking should be a pleasure, not a punishment.

-Yet, without knowing how to prevent such occurrences, you will always experience some sort of pain after hiking.
+Yet, without knowing how to prevent the occurrence of sore toenails after walking, you will always experience some sort of pain after hiking.

-Today, we will find out how to prevent pain of the toes while and after hiking.
-Hopefully, this will also help you prevent bruise under toenail from walking.
+Today, we will find out how to prevent pain in the toes while and after hiking.
+Hopefully, this will also help you prevent bruises under toenail from walking.

 Causes of sore toenails after hiking